Connah's Quay

-Connah's Quay (Cei Connah), known locally as "The Quay" and formerly known as Wepre, is a town and community in Flintshire, on the River Dee and next to the border with England.
+Connah's Quay (Cei Connah), known locally as "The Quay" and formerly known as Wepre, is a town and community in Flintshire, Wales on the River Dee and next to the border with England.

 With a population of 16,771, it is the largest town in Flintshire.
 The town is also part of the wider Deeside conurbation and is contiguous with Shotton, Flint and Buckley.

 It is located 6 mi west of Chester and 19 mi south of Liverpool also close to the Wirral.
 Just south of the River Dee and town is the Deeside Industrial Park.
 Additionally, Tata has a steelworks on the town's border on the north bank of the River Dee.
 Wepre Woods, an ancient woodland in the town, is controlled by Flintshire County Council's Ranger Service and includes Ewloe Castle which dates from the 13th century.

 Etymology

 Connah's Quay is a relatively recent name, with the settlement (and nearby wood) first recorded in the Domesday Book of 1086 under the name Wepre.
 The use of this name would continue into the modern era, as tithe maps record the conurbation of homes and farms as "the Wepre township" (with Golftyn Township to the north).
 Thomas Morgan stated that this name was a corruption of the ancient Wybre (Gwybre or Gwybra in Modern Welsh).
 This name is derived from the Welsh place-name elements "Gwy" (a common element in Welsh hydronymy, usually denoting a river) and "Bre" (hill).
 This older name is still found in various usage across Connah's Quay, most notably in Wepre Park.

 The town's English name dates from the late eighteenth century, when a number of new quays were built for the New Cut channel to the sea (construction in 1737).
 These quays included a pier named New Quay in 1773 and one in the surrounding area named Connas Quay in 1791.
 Only the latter name has survived today as Connah's Quay, named after James Connah (1732–87) who lived at the Quay House and was a member of the local industrialist Connah family.
 This name is also the source of the town's official name in Welsh, Cei Connah, a partial calque of the English name.

 Another theory is that the name came from a former landlord of the "Old Quay House", a public house which is still on the docks in what is now the west side of the town.